The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 Here’s the other problem

 Every AMC offering an ESG fund says that you can save the world and generate higher returns.
-Which begs the other question, are the other funds they are offering useless then?
-So, if ESG is so profitable, then, shouldn’t every traditional fund be ESG?
+This begs the other question, are the other funds they are offering useless then?
+So, if ESG is so profitable, then shouldn’t every traditional fund be ESG?

 ESG is just active management in a new lungi!